They may look complicated, but puff pastry desserts are SO easy to make.

 Puff pastry is made with hundreds of layers of butter and dough through repeated rolling and folding.

 Don’t just take my word for it.
-Here are 21 puff pastry recipes that require minimal effort but yield fantastic desserts!
+These recipes require minimal effort but yield fantastic results!

 These braided puff pastry treats are golden, literally and figuratively.

 Chocolate hazelnut is generously spread on thawed puff pastry, then rolled up into a log and cut in half lengthwise.

 They’re twisted together, forming an extra-large braided puff pastry dessert.

 A quick egg wash gives these chocolate braids golden brown edges.